cwqt/site/posts/2025-02-25-our-current-fucking-juncture.md

 representation of living standards & a fascist takeover of the most militarily powerful nation state is actively in-progress.

-At the center of it all, a demagogue - who has given a roman-salute-toting tech-bro oligarch a free pass to consolidate power & cannibalize the tentacles of the empire.
-Of which a non-insignificant part is being driven by a dorm room of socially inept virgin kids at a quasi-government agency named after a painfully stale 2010's meme of a dead dog.
+At the center of it all, a demagogue - whose given a "roman-salute"-toting tech-bro oligarch a free pass to consolidate power & cannibalize the tentacles of the empire - for reasons.
+Of which a non-insignificant part is being driven in dorm room of socially inept virgin kids at a quasi-government agency named after a painfully stale 2010's meme of a dead dog.

-If you know anything about the histories of empires you can make a decent stab at how all of this is may turn out.
-Armed with historical materialism you have what could be called something akin to a university degree in Truth.
-Not the false conciousness "satanic cabal of baby-raping adrenaline-laden-blood-drinking elites are running the world" truth, the one that lets you build a precise model of this grotesque, duplicitous system, from its conception, its mode of operation and potentially its destination.
+This whole thing is careening into a fucking ditch in real-time.
+If you know anything about the histories of empires you can make a decent stab at how all of this'll pan out.
+Historical materialism arms you with a university degree in Truth.
+Not the false conciousness "satanic cabal of baby-raping adrenaline-laden-blood-drinking elites are running the world" truth, but the one that lets you build a precise model of this grotesque, duplicitous system, from its conception, its mode of operation and potentially its destination.
+And right now?
+Right now, we're at the point just before the airbag deploys.

 Powerful and enduring nationalism (MAGA), identification of enemies (LGBT), supremacy of the military (...), controlled mass media (manufactured consent),